-- Meets the strategic need for increased housing supply, housing diversity and affordable housing identified within the National Housing Accord 2022, NSW Government Housing Package, Illawarra Shoalhaven Regional Plan, Wollongong Local Strategic Planning Statement, Wollongong Housing Strategy, Wollongong Retail and Business Centres Strategy and Warrawong Town Centre Master Plan. - Will support the objectives and themes of the Wollongong LSPS by increasing local employment during the construction and operational phases of the project, ensuring continuity of trade for key retail and community services, enhancing the existing centre by improving built form, streetscapes and provision of new public spaces, enhancing connectivity to local and regional open spaces, supporting active transport, and ensuring new development is sustainable and resilient having regard to local environmental conditions. - Ensures that future development will incorporate sustainable design to reduce Wollongong LGA's ecological footprint, improve the urban environment, create a healthy future, and contribute towards NSW's achievement of net zero by 2050.
+- Demonstrates consistency with the relevant Ministerial Local Planning Directions and applicable SEPPs. - Meets the strategic need for increased housing supply, housing diversity and affordable housing identified within the National Housing Accord 2022, NSW Government Housing Package, Illawarra Shoalhaven Regional Plan, Wollongong Local Strategic Planning Statement, Wollongong Housing Strategy, Wollongong Retail and Business Centres Strategy and Warrawong Town Centre Master Plan. - Reinforces Warrawong's status as a major retail centre through the enhancement in the quality and quantity of local retail services, including the requirement to maintain the existing provision of retail centre floorspace, including complementary child care, health and wellness uses that serve the local community.
+These new land uses in conjunction with significant growth in the local population and associated consumer demand, spending and foot-traffic, and active street frontages on King Street and Cowper Street will catalyse retail, food and beverage, services and commercial development throughout the Warrawong Town Centre. - Supports the objectives and themes of the Wollongong LSPS by a number of ways such as increasing local employment during the construction and operational phases of the project; encouraging new businesses and the expansion of existing businesses to meet growing local consumer demand; ensuring continuity of trade for key retail and community services; enhancing the existing centre by improving built form, streetscapes and provision of new public spaces; enhancing connectivity to local and regional open spaces; supporting active transport; and ensuring new development is sustainable and resilient having regard to local environmental conditions. - Ensures that future development will incorporate sustainable design to reduce Wollongong LGA's ecological footprint, improve the urban environment, create a healthy future, and contribute towards NSW's achievement of net zero by 2050. - Directly addresses the NSW housing crisis by providing diverse and affordable housing in a well-located position with excellent amenity and direct access to retail, business and health services, education and childcare, leisure and entertainment, new and existing open space and public transport.
+As such, it is consistent with the Warrawong Town Centre Masterplan which contemplates increased residential dwellings throughout the Town Centre underpinned by strong existing local infrastructure.